 5) Be 100% prepared for anything (or at least look like you are)

-HR is different every day: curveballs will be thrown and situations will escalate in a thousand different ways.
+HR jobs are different every day: curve balls will be thrown and situations will escalate in a thousand different ways.
 Even if you aren’t prepared, you must wear your resting HR face.
 People trust in you to handle a variety of situations, and to remain objective as difficult obstacles intensify.
 Whether it’s having a conversation about performance management or dealing with egos, it’s important to be consistent in messaging when speaking to individuals at every level of the organization.